Diaboy/pa_cyclops_client/README.md

 # pa_cyclops_client
-Client build of the Cyclops unit mod for strategic icons.
+Client build of the Cyclops unit mod to add the strategic icon.